brophdawg11/Automator.js/README.md

     // Run the full sequence 3 times automator.automate([ 'right', 1000, 'left', 1000 ], 3, sequenceCb);

+Want to be asynchronous?
+No problem.

+    var automator = new Automator();

+    function doAsync () {
+        var dfd = new $.Deferred();
+        // Do something asynchronous and resolve deferred return dfd.promise();
+    }

+   // The 'right' action will not execute until after the asynchronous operation has completed. automator.automate([doAsync, 'right']);

 Additional configuration options:

 * *debug* [false] - Boolean value to turn on Automator debugging messages in the console
 * *stepDelay* [0] - Milliseconds to sleep between steps.
 Because numbers are treated as delays, this delay is ignored before and after numeric steps.
 * *iterationDelay* [0] - Milliseconds to sleep between sequence iterations

+Anticipated, but unimplemented functionality:
+* Pass functions return values from one step to the next, including async functions
+* Remove jQuery dependency with a mini-Deferred-like implementation
+* Add support for module loading systems, including NPM